open-cloud/xos/xos/configurations/frontend/README.md

 You can find the tests in the `spec/` folder, each source file has a corresponding `.test` file in it.

+After test have run you can find a Coverage report in `xos/core/xoslib/coverage` folder

 ## JS Styleguide

 This project is following [Google JavaScript Style Guide](https://google.github.io/styleguide/javascriptguide.xml).
 To contribute please install [Eslint](http://eslint.org/) in your editor and run `npm run eslint` before commit.